 The Ocean Safari is run from Cape Tribulation (In the Daintree Rainforest) and offers half a day snorkelling tours.
 They go to two different reef sites (Mackay and Undine Reefs).
 In total, you swim for about 2 hours and you have the opportunity to see turtles, stingrays, lots of parrotfish and much more.
 It includes all snorkelling equipment and personalized snorkel instructions.

-This trip is pretty much back to basic and it a bit of an intense one. if you are in luck and the sea is not rough, then it will be a bit more enjoyable then what I experience.
+This trip is pretty much back to basic and it is a bit of an intense one. if you are in luck and the sea is not rough, then it will be a bit more enjoyable than what I experienced.
 But this is one of those once in a lifetime trips.

-Make sure to check out my post on what it was like and how we concured the rough ocean.
+Make sure to check out my post on what it was like and how we concurred the rough ocean.